HinaChoudhry/catcafe/README.md

 -A bug was accidentally created by using a 'center' class, to center the text on the readytobook image.
 Images in the gallery were half cropped due to this.
 Resolved by changing the center class name to center-book.

 ### User Story Tests

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.
--As a user, I want an FAQ of the café to see which rules to follow while in the café.
+* As a user, I want an FAQ of the café to see which rules to follow while in the café.
 - There is an FAQ on the 5th page of the website.
--As a user, I want a menu to see what food/drink are available so I can plan ahead and choose what I want
+* As a user, I want a menu to see what food/drink are available so I can plan ahead and choose what I want
 - There is a menu page, with names, descriptions and prices of each food and drink item.
--As a user, I want a contact/booking section to be able to book times/contact the café so I can plan my trip.
+* As a user, I want a contact/booking section to be able to book times/contact the café so I can plan my trip.
 - There is a contact form implemented on the contact page, with different inquiries options in the dropdown list to submit.
--As a user, I want opening/closing times to see when the café is open, so I can prepare my visit in advance.
+* As a user, I want opening/closing times to see when the café is open, so I can prepare my visit in advance.
 - There are opening and closing times in the footer.
--As a user, I want social media links to be able to visit the company’s social media, to see what the company are like
+* As a user, I want social media links to be able to visit the company’s social media, to see what the company are like
 - There are social media links in the footer.
--As a user, I want appealing colours, layout/design of website and a website that is easy to use, to attract me to the website and allows me to navigate the site easily.
+* As a user, I want appealing colours, layout/design of website and a website that is easy to use, to attract me to the website and allows me to navigate the site easily.
 - There is a navbar and links for navigation that are clearly named.
 This also shrinks down to a hamburger menu in the smaller viewports.
 The colors were considered carefully and revised after initial building of the homepage.
--As a user, I want an introduction/info page about company to see what the company do/what they are about so I can decide if I want to visit the café.
+* As a user, I want an introduction/info page about company to see what the company do/what they are about so I can decide if I want to visit the café.
 - The hero text for the homepage include information about the company, what their aim is and what they do.
--As a user, I want a map of the café to see the location of the café so I can prepare my journey in advance.
+*As a user, I want a map of the café to see the location of the café so I can prepare my journey in advance.
 - There is a embedded map on the Contact page with a pin, locating the café (although the location was randomly selected).

 The features were tested on multiple browsers and devices to check if the features were appealing as well as responsive.